StevenClontz/prof.clontz.org/classes/2019/08/ma320/standards.md

   Be able to identify whether a sentence is a statement or not.
 - **3. Denials of Compound and Conditional Statements**.
   Be able to write the denial of an English compound or conditional statement.
+- **4. Denials of Universal and Existential Qualifiers**.
+  Be able to write the denial of an English statement involving a universal or existanetial qualifier.